jp-wright/nfl_betting_market_analysis/README.md

 -------|------|---------------|---------------|------
 Spread | 2.6 | 0.0 | 26.5 | 26.5
 Over/Under | 41.6 | 28.0 | 63.0 | 35.0
-<span style="color:#1560BD; font-size: 6; font-family: 'caslon'">__Table 1:__</span> Spread Statistics
+<sub>__Table 1:__ Summary statistics for the Vegas Spread and Over/Under, from 1978-2016.</sub>

 #### Classification
-Three classification targets are available: whether a team _covered the spread_ (won the spread bet), whether a game went _over or under_ the over/under point total, and simply whether a team _won or lost_ the game (the money line bet).
+Three classification targets are available:
+1. Whether a team _covered the spread_ (won the spread bet),
+2. Whether a game went _over or under_ the over/under point total, and simply
+3. Whether a team _won or lost_ the game (the money line bet).

 The cover and over/under classes are very close to being ideally balanced, but the classes for a home team vs. a road team winning are slightly imbalanced.
 Regardless of year range, the home team wins at roughly a 58% to 42% rate compared to the road team.

 This imbalance is not drastic, but does mean that stratification during train-test splitting to ensure both the train and the test splits receive an equal ratio of each class is wise.
 Other class imbalance fixes attempted were using the cost-minimizing `'balanced'` class weighting in the Random Forest model, which made substantial difference in the efficacy of the model.
 Alternatively, the oversampling SMOTE package by __imblearn__ was used for the GBC and SVC models.
 Its impact was mixed, offering a few percentage points of improvement or negation for the Receiver Operating Characteristic Area Under the Curve (AUC).
 In particular, the Gradient Boosted Tree classifier by __XGBoost__ handled the 58/42 class imbalance rather well out of the box.
-The full breakdown of classes is shown below.
+The full breakdown of classes is shown below for reference.

 ##### Class Ratios:
 Target | Data | Majority Class | Minority Class | Majority % | Minority % | Counts